587763/Container-identification/README.md

 - Explore and compare solutions based on ready-made OCR technology vs a specially trained model for this specific purpose.
 - Gain solid experience of the difficulties, challenges and pitfalls of extracting characters reliably from complex, imperfect real-life image data.
 - Implement a prototype proof of concept solution that demonstrates the feasibility of the ID identification solution.
+- 95+% accuracy for OCR on each container.
+Not necessary to acheive this immediately but but further develpment will be on whichever solution seems most promising.

 ## Methods